jermbo/SampleAPIs/README.md

 ## Starting server locally

 Navigate to the folder containing the cloned files.
 Install dependencies `npm i`.
 Once all the dependencies are loaded, run `npm start`.
 Open your browser to `localhost:5000`.
 Use the site the same way you would from the website.

+#### Disclaimers

+- The data on this site is for educational purposes only and is not owned by SampleAPIs.com
+- Data will be reset back to its original state on a regular basis.
+If you are updating or adding to data to the endpoints and want to have them present, contribute to the repo by submitting a pull request.
+-